alexmortali/fifa-data-dashboard/README.md

 makes the website easy to use on mobile and tablet devices.

 # Deployement
+This project was developed using [AWS Cloud9.](https://aws.amazon.com/cloud9/) [Git](https://git-scm.com/) was used for version control and backup.
+The project was then pushed to a remote repository on [GitHub.](https://github.com/alexmortali/fifa-data-dashboard) From there the GitHub repository was then pushed to GitHub Pages which can be found [here.](https://alexmortali.github.io/fifa-data-dashboard/)

 The site is deployed directly from the master branch and is hosted using GitHub pages.
 The landing page is correctly named index.html in order for the site to work correctly.

 # Credits